What Are Polycrystalline Solar Panels?

 Environmental impact of polycrystalline panel production

-Recyclability: Both panel types can be broken down and recycled for use in new panels or consumer products, but polycrystalline panels typically involve lower emissions during manufacturing due to simpler fabrication methods.
+Recyclability: Both panel types can be broken down and recycled into new panels or consumer products, and polycrystalline manufacturing produces lower emissions thanks to its simpler fabrication.

 Monocrystalline vs polycrystalline in today's solar panel market

-Solar isn’t best for everyone, so research all your options and calculate your potential savings to decide if you should put panels on your roof.
+Solar isn't best for everyone, so research your options and calculate your potential savings before you put panels on your roof.

 FAQ about polycrystalline solar panels